-The above example was written at Tours, France, between 825 and 850 AD.
+The top example was written at Tours, France, between 825 and 850 AD.

 The Emperor Charlemagne (742–814) was a devout Christian who saw the need for a revision of both the texts and the scripts in which they were written, so that the copying of the Bible could conform to an improved standard.
 A highly legible and clearly structured letter developed, largely helped in its spread by the English scholar Alcuin, whose scriptorium at Tours produced many distinguished and refined Bibles written in what we now call the carolingian minuscule, the predecessor of our antiqua/old style letters.
 This form of minuscule was copied by scribes all over Europe.

 The carolingian minuscule hand is a wonderfully clear script with an energetic bounce and an open and friendly appearance.